 Break Free Pelvic Health & Wellness was founded by Dr. Gretchen Brooker, DPT, PRPC in pursuit of passion for patients with pelvic floor dysfunction struggling to find lasting relief in the traditional medical model.
 Evidence based practice shows us that pelvic floor therapy IS the number one recommended treatment approach for diagnoses like incontinence, prolapse and constipation - however, we are still told that we have to accept these diagnoses and symptoms based upon aging, childbirth, etc. We do not have to accept a life dedicated to pads, finding a toilet everywhere we go and embarrassment of potty problems - we have excellent results with minimally invasive and long lasting treatment approaches through physical therapy.

-Pelvic floor physical therapy operates differently than traditional physical therapy clinics.
-Break Free Pelvic Health & Wellness ONLY specializes in pelvic floor rehabilitation.
+Pelvic floor physical therapy operates differently than traditional physical therapy clinics - Break Free Pelvic Health & Wellness ONLY specializes in pelvic floor rehabilitation.
 You will not be participating in therapy with others that are there for an ankle injury or ACL rehab.
 Our clinic is designed to accommodate only those with pelvic floor dysfunction for privacy and peace.
 We accommodate mothers who need access to bring their babies.
 We know that pelvic floor dysfunction also affects men and we welcome men into our practice.
 We also know that pelvic floor dysfunction commonly starts in childhood with chronic constipation and we are dedicated to addressing issues as early as they arise in childhood to prevent life long issues.
 By recognizing that pelvic floor dysfunction affects all ages and genders, we have a team with experience and advanced training equipped to treat women, men and children.
+We have offices in Johns Island and West Ashley in the Charleston area.

 Welcome to Break Free Pelvic Health & Wellness